BenjaminUrquhart/CodinGame-Bot/README.md

 # CodinGame-Bot

+**NOTICE: I forgot to build the NPE fix and publish it.
+Since I don’t have access to my computer, the previous version is currently running.
+Only usernames that can be matched exactly will work**

 Discord HackWeek: bot for [CodinGame](https://www.codingame.com/)

 CodinGame does not have an official API, nor is their unofficial API documented, so a LOT of time was spent reverse-engineering it.